New-T-T/MA2-SoccerAnalitics2022/README.md

 - Jacob
   - I like the simplicity of the analyses/results/presentation in the report of Ángels friend.
 I'd suggest starting out with and prioritizing simple analyzes/results, both because these require less effort and because they are easier to interpret, thus more likely to be of value.
 I therefore believe they should be the bread-and-butter of the report, on top of which more complex analyses are very welcome.
   - If we want our report to have the style of the UEFA reports, which I kind of have the impression Prof. Brandes wants, then we should emphasize stroytelling with a good amount of expert quotes and shy away from having too many graphs or technical terms.

+### Meeting debrief:
+- Timeline:
+  - Part A: Traditionnal Analysis.
+    - Deadline: Easter.
+Short deadline motivated by the fact that a lot of ressources are available.
+Then we can all shift toward the creative analysis.
+    - 4 topics:
+      - Passing: Martí and Lluís
+      - Running: Jacob and Ángel
+      - Shooting: Raimon and Tristan
+      - Predicting score: Yigit and Atay
+    - Method:
+      - We will only do a meeting around Easter to present our results by team.
+      - Commit as much as possible and update on What'sApp if you feel you committed something that can be usefull for the group.
+      - IMPORTANT: Comment your code so that everyone can understand it.
+  - Part B: Creative Analysis.
+    - To be determined.